silence2906/Melanoma-Detection-Assignment/README.md

 - Write your findings after the model fit, see if the issues are resolved or not?

 ## Technologies Used
-- pandas - version 1.0
+- pandas
-- numpy - version 2.0
+- numpy
-- matplotlib - version 3.0
+- matplotlib
-- saeborn - version 3.0
+- saeborn
-- plotly - version 3.0
+- plotly
-- sklearn - version 3.0
+- sklearn
 - statsmodel
 - tensorflow